dalehamel/mctop-tool-example/docs/00400-usdt-prototype-mcsnoop.md

 # bpftrace script for mcsnoop

-With a basic test lab set up, I could now look into how I might get cleaner data out of the other dtrace probes.
+With a basic test lab now set up, I could now look into how I might get cleaner data out of the other dtrace probes.

 Looking again at the dtrace file, I saw that all of the commands had dtrace